Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Experimental Details

 \subsection{Implementation Details}

+\modelName\ is trained on an NVIDIA Tesla V100 PCIe 32 GB GPU.
+We train \modelName\ for up to $1000$ epochs, minimizing the margin ranking loss with the Adam optimiser \citep{Adam}.
+If the Hits@10 score on the validation split of $\mathcal{G}_{\textit{Train}}$ does not increase by at least $1\%$ within $100$ epochs, we stop the training early.

-\modelName\ was implemented using the Python library PyKEEN 1.10.1 \cite{PyKeen}.
+\modelName\ was implemented using the Python library PyKEEN 1.10.1 \citep{PyKeen}.
 PyKEEN employs the MIT license and offers numerous benchmarks for KGC, facilitating the comfortable reuse of \modelName's code for upcoming applications and comparisons.
-Upon acceptance of our paper, we will provide \modelName's source code in a public GitHub repository to further facilitate the reuse of \modelName\ by our community.